-Our educational programs and activities encourage intellectual, spiritual, emotional, social and vocational growth in the context of Christian community.
+Our educational programs and activities encourage spiritual, intellectual, emotional, social and vocational growth in the context of Christian community.
 This community is defined by love for God and love for others.
 Jesus stated, "Love the Lord your God with all your heart and with all your soul and with all your mind"..." and love your neighbor as yourself."
 (Matthew 22:37-40).
 This call to love God whole heartedly should motivate our decisions, actions and relationships.
 We believe that all people bear the image of God and are deserving of love and respect (Genesis 1:27).
 Our community seeks unity and embraces ethnic diversity as part of God's design for His Kingdom (Rev. 7:9-10).

 All who are admitted to study at Carson-Newman are welcomed into this special community and are expected to help sustain the university's values.
-The University Code of Conduct embodies foundational Biblical principles of honesty, self-control, and the fruit of the Holy Spirit (Galatians 5:22-23).
+The University Code of Conduct embodies foundational Biblical principles of honesty, self-control, and the fruit of the Holy Spirit: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self control (Galatians 5:22-23).
 We seek to honor the name of Jesus in all that we do.
 1 Timothy 4:12 says, "Don't let anyone look down on you because you are young, but set an example for the believers in speech, in life, in love, in faith and in purity."